 The Law Society

-October 2017 Newsletter – the latest update for the North from The Law Society.
+November 2017 Newsletter – the latest Law Society update for the North.

 Proposals to extend court opening hours is postponed